Friday, November 29, 2024

 She earned the nickname for a reason.
 With the sound of a starting pistol, the track star came off the blocks and was down the ramp and sliding into the ring blink-and-you-miss-it fast.

-A man with gelled hair and a flawless smile wearing a suit and bow tie entered the ring in a more traditional manner.
-He held the microphone up to his lips and announced the premier athlete, "Hailing from Okinawa, Japan and weighing 148 pounds, she is the human blur.
+A man with gelled, jet-black hair, a light golden tan, and a flawless smile entered the ring in a more conventional manner wearing a black tuxedo and bow tie.
+Alicia recognized him instantly as the Queens of War ring announcer, Guy Brody.
+He brought the microphone to his lips and announced the premier athlete, "Hailing from Okinawa, Japan and weighing 148 pounds, she is the Human Blur.
 She is the gold standard.
-She is CONNNNIIIIIIIIIIIIIIIIIIIIIIEEEEEE ROOOOOOOOOOOCKEEEEETTT!!!!!!!"
+She is CONNNNIIIIIIIIEEEEE ROOOOCKEEEETTT!!"

-There was a roar in the crowd that time.
-The fans rose to their feet, clapping and cheering in support of the living legend herself.
-Connie mounted the second ropes in each of the four corners and played to the crowd.
-Some fans threw colorful streamers into the ring from the stands.
-Two young Japanese women in their early 20s wearing track suits and carrying towels and bottled water had eventually followed the Rocket down the ramp.
-They had been waiting at ringside, but reflexively climbed into the ring and bundled out the streamers with a quickness almost as impressive as Connie's.
-At the top of the ramp, the men of the assembled cheering squad chanted something along with more poses while the cheerleaders clapped their pom-poms together.
-The music stopped.
+The fans rose to their feet, clapping, stomping, and cheering for the living legend herself.
+Connie mounted the middle ropes in each of the four corners and played to the crowd while dozens of fans lobbed a rainbow of streamers into the ring from the stands.
+Two young Japanese women in red tracksuits eventually followed the Rocket down the ramp carrying towels and bottled water.
+Although the pair of trainers had been waiting at ringside, they reflexively climbed into the ring and bundled out the streamers with a quickness almost as impressive as Connie's.
+At the top of the ramp, the cheerleaders finished their routine.
 With a loud "Hoi" and a bow, the squad filed out, drummer at the caboose.
 Connie Rocket took her corner.

 "And her opponent, already in the ring: Alicia Winthrop."